 # Refactoring

-Refactoring is the third step of TDD.
-After GREEN, assess if refactoring adds value.
+Refactoring is the final step of TDD.
+After mutation testing confirms test strength, assess if refactoring adds value.

 ## When to Refactor